Sykes Cottages · 2025–2026 · AI Infrastructure & Knowledge Management

 What Made This Work

-The technology was table stakes.
 The insight was in how the system was framed.
 An AI search tool for experiments would have failed adoption.
 A conversational intelligence layer that answered strategic questions with cited evidence became indispensable.

 Want to build something similar?